 Members who will be out of town for four weeks or more can apply for a pro-rated share or refund.
 Absent members should notify the farm at least two weeks ahead of time to qualify for credits.
 Members who join mid-season will also pay a prorated share price.

 Paying in Installments

 Members who cannot pay the full share price up front are welcome to pay in monthly installments.

-Fulton Farm CSA will be offering 100 full shares for the upcoming season.
-Contact Chris Mayer for further information at 717-264-4141 x 3247 or email@example.com
+Fulton Farm CSA will be offering 75 full shares for the upcoming season.
+Past season shareholders have first opportunity to join for 2016.
+Contact Chris Mayer for further information or to join our wait list.
+Phone 717-264-4141 x 3247 or email email@example.com